Have you ever thought that you would like to switch to a vegetarian diet, but you don’t know if you could handle never eating meat again?

 These are all foods that are rich in the nutrients your body needs to stay healthy and ward off diseases and other health problems.
 You will also have a lot more energy.

 In most cases, vegetarians tend to be slimmer than meat eaters, and they are much less likely to become obese.
-As long as you aren’t filling yourself up with junk food, such as potato chips (technically, they are vegetarian, but they are not healthy), you are likely to lose weight.
+As long as you aren’t filling yourself up with junk food, such as potato chips (most are vegetarian, but they are not healthy), you are likely to lose weight.

 If you have been trying to slim down, a vegetarian diet may be just the thing you need in order to see results.